Nanjing Municipal Museum

-Nanjing Municipal Museum (南京市博物馆 (南京市博物館, Nánjīng shì Bówùguǎn)), the city museum of Nanjing, is a comprehensive museum of history and art, located inside Chaotian Palace.
+The Nanjing Municipal Museum (南京市博物馆) is a municipal public museum in Nanjing, Jiangsu, China.
+It is owned by the Nanjing City People's Government.
+It is located inside Chaotian Palace.
 The museum was formally established in 1978 and is a key historical and cultural site.

 With rich and exquisite cultural relics, the museum holds exhibitions such as "Treasures in Nanjing Municipal Museum", "the Feature of the Six Dynasties", "Nanjing: The Capital of Ming Dynasty", "Nanjing: A Home for Royalty", "Seven Overseas Voyages by Zheng He", "Archaeological Achievements in Ten Years", etc.